RULES FOR THE BT THREE PEAKS

 6 In all matters of safety, the instructions of the organisers must be adhered to.

 a) Team members must stay together.
 No single member of any team shall be left alone on the fells.
 Competitors wishing to retire from the event must 'drop out' at a roadside checkpoint, i.e. Birkwith, Ribblehead or Hill Inn.
 Failure to comply will disqualify the team.
-'Drop outs' must hand over their tallies to the organisers and use the official transport back to Horton to be accounted for.
+'Drop outs' must keep their tallies to be handed back to the organisers AT FIELD HQ and SHOULD use the official transport back to Horton to be SAFELY accounted for.

 7 All checkpoints and the finish must be passed through in the correct order and as a team.

-The checkpoints (with grid references) are as follows:-
+The checkpoints (with SD grid references) are as follows:-

 The National Park Authority has opened a new path diversion to avoid the boggy and difficult section through Black Dub Moss.
 This new path is drier, avoids stiles and is easier to follow.
 To use it, the Pennine Way is followed off Penyghent to the Shooting Box at Horton Scar Lane end, where the new path heads west over Whitber Hill, to rejoin the Pennine Way heading north.
 For more details, see the Newsletter.